makyo/writing/fiction/all-of-time-at-once/original.md

 On to the important thing, though: sushi.
 A once-every-few-months type of deal, Nick and I went to a nice, modern sushi restaurant.
 The chairs were uncomfortable, the place was noisy and poorly lit, but the sushi was excellent and, as an added bonus, there was a small, flowing stream of water running in a shallow-cut trench in the bar.
 No fish, though.

 "So, what do you think of this whole Mentat thing?"
 Nick asked.
-He had caught me right as I had neatly fit a pice of a tempura roll in my mouth.
+He had caught me right as I had neatly fit a piece of a tempura roll in my mouth.
 He was an expert at that.

 I finished the tasty morsel and leaned back, trying to think of a tactful reply.
 "I think it was poorly done.
 I mean, that Clarke guy had the right idea, train a few in case something got him, but distributing the documents on the internet just made the governmentals more edgy.
 They don't like stuff done for free like that, they're capitalists.
 Besides, it would've been awful if they'd decided to do the oppression thing," ever ready to expound my opinion as truth, was I.